Byron Buxton Player Props: Twins vs. Braves

 Byron Buxton At The Plate

-- Buxton leads Minnesota with 45 hits and an OBP of .303 this season.
+- Buxton has 45 hits and an OBP of .298, both of which are tops among Minnesota hitters this season.

-- Buxton has picked up a hit in 32 of 62 games this season, with multiple hits 13 times.
+- Buxton has picked up a hit in 32 of 63 games this year, with multiple hits 13 times.

-- Buxton has picked up an RBI in 25.8% of his games this season, with two or more RBI in 12.9% of his games.
+- Buxton has picked up an RBI in 27.0% of his games this season, with more than one RBI in 12.7% of his games.
 He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.